 A graduate from the University of Connecticut, Coach Barnes spent 10 seasons on staff at UConn under long-time head coach Len Tsantiris.
 During her time on Tsantiris' staff, she spent two seasons as a volunteer coach (1998-99), seven as an assistant coach (2000-06) and one year as the associate head coach in 2007.
 UConn enjoyed a 167-57-17 record in those years, and advanced to the NCAA tournament each season.
 The Huskies made eight trips to the Third Round (Final 16) of the tournament and six trips to the quarterfinals (Final Eight), while UConn advanced all the way to the College Cup championship game in 2003 with Coach Barnes on the sideline.
 She also saw the Huskies win six Big East Regular Season Championships and two Big East Tournament Championships during her time at Connecticut.

-Originally from Snohomish, Wash., Barnes was a senior co-captain of the 1997 UConn squad that reached the NCAA national championship game.
+Originally from Snohomish, Wash., Coach Barnes was a senior co-captain of the 1997 UConn squad that reached the NCAA College Cup title game.
 In her four years as a student-athlete at Connecticut, the Huskies posted a record of 83-14-2, including a school record 23 wins in her senior season.
-In addition to the national championship appearance, Barnes' squads also reached the national semifinals twice (1994, 1997), and qualified for the national quarterfinals every season.
+In addition to the national championship appearance, Coach Barnes' squads also reached the national semifinals twice (1994, 1997), and qualified for the national quarterfinals every season.
 As a senior she was named to the All-Big East Second Team, and was selected by her teammates as a co-MVP.
-A stellar student, the sociology major was enrolled in the Honor's Program and graduated magna cum laude and Phi Beta Kappa in May of 1998.
+A stellar student-athlete, the sociology major was enrolled in the Honor's Program and graduated magna cum laude and Phi Beta Kappa in May of 1998.
 She remained at UConn for graduate school, and completed her master's degree in the sociology department with a dual emphasis on social psychology and women in sports in 1999.